Treasury Takeaways

 Instant Payments - past, present, and future

 The rise of instant payments has drastically transformed money movement in a highly digitized world.
-In this podcast episode, Wells Fargo’s Jonathon Traer-Clark speaks to Art Brieske, the head of instant payments in the Global Treasury Management business, outlining the evolution of payments from a barter system to the sophisticated digital platforms in existence today.
-They discuss the benefits of instant payments and explore opportunities for treasurers as both “pitchers” and “catchers” in the payment transaction.
-Going beyond the current environment, Jonathon and Art also delve into the future of instant payments, in today’s ever-evolving landscape.
+In this podcast episode, Wells Fargo’s Art Brieske, the head of instant payments in the Global Treasury Management business, outlines the evolution of payments from a barter system to the sophisticated digital platforms in existence today.
+Also discussed are the benefits of instant payments and opportunities for treasurers as both “pitchers” and “catchers” in the payment transaction.
+Going beyond the current environment, Art also delves into the future of instant payments, in today’s ever-evolving landscape.

 Listen to episode 3